Yub-S/MindbookLM/MindbookLM-backend/README.md

 # How MindbookLM works?

 MindbookLM basically has two modes of interaction: **Inject Memory Mode** and **Chat Mode**.
-Each mode has distinct functions that facilitate efficient note management and querying.
+Each mode has distinct functions that facilitate efficient note/memory management and querying.

 ## 1. Inject Memory Mode